kevinzg/facebook-scraper/README.md

 - Group posts may be missing some fields like `time` and `post_url`.
 - Group scraping may return only one page and not work on private groups.
 - If you scrape too much, Facebook might temporarily ban your IP.
+- The vast majority of unique IDs on facebook (post IDs, video IDs, photo IDs, comment IDs, profile IDs, etc) can be appended to https://www.facebook.com/ to result in a redirect to the corresponding object.

 ## Profiles